clojure/data.csv/README.md

 (csv-data->maps (read-csv reader))
 ```

-This function is lazy so all the options described in the previous section is
+This function is lazy so all the options described in the previous section are
 still valid.
 Now that the data is in a nice format it's easy to do any desired
 post-processing: